 Booking a holiday can be a minefield at the best of times, let alone deciding what to do when you get there.
 In this travel feature, Larry takes a different approach; choosing a trip based entirely on learning a new sport.
-With specialists in water sports, Planet Travel Holidays, the destination proved a pleasant backdrop to an exhilarating experience…
+With specialists in active sports holidays, Planet Travel Holidays, the destination proved a pleasant backdrop to an exhilarating experience…

 The wind is whipping at the water, sending needles of fine spray over the shallow-sided dinghy.
 But I can’t tell if it’s that or the rain.
 Clouds, grey and heavy, bear down on my nerves as much they bear down on our position.
 We’re a good 500 meters from the shore, itself in a haze through the rain.
 Never mind white horses, the sea looks like a jacuzzi.
 “Okay, get in,” Dom says.